Adding 1/4 to 1/2 teaspoon of salt per liter of water may help maintain electrolyte balance during fasting, but personal needs vary.

 However:

-- Bones broths often contain small calories;
+- Bone broths often contain small amounts of calories and protein;

 - This might technically break strict water-only fasts;